AI Use Cases/Law Firms

 How does AI optimize genai ediscovery search for Law Firms?

-Revenue Institute's GenAI system applies privilege classification, relevance scoring, and custodian mapping to document repositories in real time, reducing manual review overhead by 40-50% while maintaining defensible audit trails.
+Revenue Institute's GenAI system applies privilege classification, relevance scoring, and custodian mapping to document repositories in real time, cutting the volume of documents a human has to review while maintaining defensible audit trails.
 The platform integrates directly with Relativity, iManage, and NetDocuments, learning firm-specific privilege standards from prior matters and automatically flagging high-risk documents before they enter production.
 Unlike keyword-search tools, it understands matter context - opposing counsel requests, court deadlines, retention obligations - and connects eDiscovery decisions to firm economics, enabling partners to manage discovery costs against matter budgets in Clio or Elite 3E.

 Is our Litigation Support data kept secure during this process?